-OFFICE: FERRANTE HALL, ROOM 267 PHONE: (315) 498-2458 EMAIL: OCCINFO@SUNYOCC.EDU
+OFFICE: FERRANTE HALL, ROOM 267 PHONE: (3133 498-2458 EMAIL: OCCRIFORSUMMOCCEDU

 This program is a two-year (four consecutive semesters, followed by one summer) program leading to an Associate of Applied Science degree.
 It is approved by the New York State Education Department, and is fully accredited by the American Physical Therapy Association.
-The program begins in the fall semester only.
+The program begins in the full semester only.